 The researchers studied the behavior, foraging and territory of lions living in one of the last natural migratory systems, the Makgadikgadi Pans National Park in Botswana, where abundant packs of Burchell’s zebra and blue wildebeest live in different parts of the park on a seasonal basis.

 Lands used by people for grazing their livestock surround the protected wilderness area.
 This creates a human-lion conflict, since when the zebra and wildebeest move en masse out of lion areas, many lions will resort to hunting livestock, such as cattle, to avoid losing established territories and reproductive loss, among other reasons.

 GPS tracking of the lions determined that the major driver of lion behavior was the risk of conflict with humans.
 While the herders in Botswana do not always have easy access to firearms, some do.

 Hemson said “we extracted lead shot from one lion in the study and another lion was shot in the spine and paralyzed.
 As such, we have evidence that lions may survive encounters with better armed people, and these surely make a lasting impression” on the other lions.

 He does not think lions are born with this fear, since cubs are very inquisitive and would regularly follow his “vehicle and circle it and even test the bumper with their teeth and paws.”
 But through their mother and other pride members, they learn to fear humans as they grow up.

-While a handful of very large protected areas, such as in Kalahari national parks, may permit lions to live without encroaching on humans, “these areas are getting fewer and fewer,” Hemson said.
+While a handful of very large protected areas, such as in Kalahari national parks, may permit lions to live without encroaching on human, “these areas are getting fewer and fewer,” Hemson said.

 In Botswana, the researchers hope herders will reduce the abundance of livestock left unattended at night, since these attract lions that are looking for a meal but are also trying to avoid humans.
 They also call for overall improved livestock husbandry, which might include more consistent use of protective enclosures.